cecton/blog/content/posts/rust-and-arduino-part2.md

 70: -- -- -- -- -- -- -- --
 ```

-It is also possible that the cables of the serial moves a bit.
+It is also possible that the cables of the serial moved a bit.
 Give it a few
 tries.

 ### Ping the screen